virgilm/votol_bt_interface/README.md

 You are free to copy, modify, and share this project **for non-commercial purposes only**, as long as you give credit and license your new creations under the same terms.

-# Tested good setup as of Sept 2024
+# Tested good setup as of May 2025

 ## Install Arduino IDE version 2.3.6
 Other versions might work